Joseph Kentenich: Death

-During his last year on earth, Kentenich constantly returned to this theme: "The task of Mary is to bring Christ to the world and the world to Christ...
+During the last year of his life he often returned to this theme: "The task of Mary is to bring Christ to the world and the world to Christ...
 We are convinced that the great crises of the present times cannot be overcome without Mary" (12 September 1968).

-On 15 September 1968, on the Feast of Our Lady of Sorrows, Kentenich celebrated Mass at the recently inaugurated Church of the Adoration, newly consecrated on the heights of Schoenstatt.
+On 15 September 1968, on the Feast of Our Lady of Sorrows, Kentenich celebrated Mass at the recently inaugurated Church of the Adoration.
 Six hundred Sisters of Mary attended the ceremony.
-Back in the sacristy for the thanksgiving prayer just after Mass, he suffered a heart attack; after receiving the last sacraments he died minutes later.
+Just after Mass, he went into the sacristy for the thanksgiving prayer and suffered a heart attack; after receiving the last sacraments he died minutes later.

-His mortal remains are buried in the place where he took his last breath.
-On his tomb figure, according to his wish, is the inscription: Dilexit Ecclesiam ("He loved the Church"; Eph 5:25), influenced by the same inscription engraved on the tomb of Cardinal Gaspard Mermillod, Bishop of Geneva (Switzerland) in the 19th century who was exiled from his own country for 11 years for refusing to adhere to a national church separated from Rome.
+He is buried in the Church of the Adoration.
+On his tomb, according to his wish, is the inscription: Dilexit Ecclesiam ("He loved the Church"; Eph 5:25).
+This was influenced by the same inscription engraved on the tomb of Cardinal Gaspard Mermillod, Bishop of Geneva (Switzerland) who was exiled from his own country for 11 years in the 19th century, for refusing to adhere to a national church separated from Rome.

 Beatification process

-The process for his beatification was opened on 10 February 1975 in the Diocese of Trier, Germany.
+The process for his beatification was opened on 10 February 1975 in the Diocese of Trier.
 Life-size sculptures of Kentenich, created by American artist Gwendolyn Gillen, now stand outside Schoenstatt chapels in Lamar, Texas, Pewaukee, Wisconsin, Rome, Puerto Rico and many other countries.

-On 3rd May 2022 the bishop of Trier announced that the process had been suspended because of allegations of abuse.
+On 3 May 2022 the Bishop of Trier announced that the process had been suspended because of allegations of abuse.